maxammann/trello-to-deck/README.md

 * Checklists (yes they are supported by Deck!)
 * Due-date
 * Order of Stacks, Cards, Checklists etc.
+* Link/Reference to the original trello card (as comment)

 ## MUST READ: What is NOT migrated?